The SPHaïtiLAB project is part of the European Union program “Supporting Public Health Institutes”.

 The specific objectives are:

-- Provide technical consultations for the development and validation of the Ministry of Public Health and Population’s framework documents for applied research policy, laboratory policy, strategic plan, operational plan, training plan and quality plan:
+- Provide technical consultations for the development and validation of the Ministry of Public Health and Population’s framework documents for Haiti’s National Health Research Policy, National Laboratory Policy, strategic plan for the national laboratory system 2019-2023, operational plan, training plan and quality plan

 Exploring TB prevalence in Haiti and ensuring quality diagnosis